-Several ApexSQL products including ApexSQL Build, ApexSQL Compare, ApexSQL Data Diff, ApexSQL Diff, ApexSQL Doc, ApexSQL Enforce, ApexSQL Generate, ApexSQL Log, ApexSQL Script and ApexSQL Trigger
+Several ApexSQL products including ApexSQL Build, ApexSQL Compare, ApexSQL Data Diff, ApexSQL Diff, ApexSQL Diff for MySQL, ApexSQL Doc, ApexSQL Doc for MySQL, ApexSQL Enforce, ApexSQL Generate, ApexSQL Log, ApexSQL Script and ApexSQL Trigger

 This article explains all about the Save project as automation script feature.

-Most ApexSQL tools have a CLI switch to consume a project file.
+Most ApexSQL tools have a CLI switch to consuming a project file.
 This allows for the simplicity and ease of using a project file but also for unattended automation of a batch file or a PowerShell script.
-A batch file can be manually initiated simply by double-clicking or it can be scheduled via SQL Server job, PowerShell project, etc., as a part of automating process.
+A batch file can be manually initiated simply by double-clicking, or it can be scheduled via SQL Server job, PowerShell project, etc., as a part of the automating process.

 Depending on the application, the Save project as automation script feature is located in the final wizard step as in the following examples:

-ApexSQL Data Diff and ApexSQL Diff – Synchronization wizard
+ApexSQL Data Diff, ApexSQL Diff and ApexSQL Diff for MySQL – Synchronization wizard

 ApexSQL Log – Output wizard